top of page

 As much as I discuss not setting unrealistic expectations, you would think I wouldn't continue to have issues with disappointment.

-Unfortunately, however, I get that no matter how hard we try, we set ourselves up for disappointment.
+Unfortunately, however, I get that we set ourselves up for disappointment no matter how hard we try.
 Especially when we assume or fail to anticipate undesired outcomes.

-So while I get that disappointment sometimes is inevitable, I hope that we can prepare ourselves for disappointment and learn how to recovery from it.
+So, while I understand that disappointment is sometimes inevitable, I hope we can prepare for it and learn how to recover from it.

-So here are tools (things to remember) to help minimize and aid with bouncing back from disappointments in life.
+So here are tools (things to remember) to help minimize and bounce back from life's disappointments.

-There is a space between hope and less because it signifies two words, hope less.
-The purpose is to get you to understand that hoping less minimizes your encounters with disappointment.
+There is a space between hope and less because it signifies two words: hopeless.
+The purpose is to help you understand that hoping less minimizes your encounters with disappointment.

 Consider this:

 Ever notice how easy it is for us to get mad at someone else for getting our hopes up, and how difficult it may be to forgive that person?
 However, we don't often consider how much we hope and wish for unrealistic outcomes.
-Those same hopes and outcomes that may never come to us, yield disappointment in our lives.
-But we'd gladly attack someone else for disappointing us, before we will prepare ourselves from disappointment.
+Those same hopes and outcomes that may never come to us yield disappointment in our lives.
+But we'd gladly attack someone else for disappointing us before we prepare ourselves for disappointment.

 Crazy right?